fblascogarma/backend_starter/backend/README.md

 python manage.py createsuperuser
 And you will need to input the username you want to create, an email, and a password.

-6) Create a urls.py file in api folder and paste this (first image and then the code so you can copy paste).
+6) Create a urls.py file in api folder and paste this (check the file in this repo if you want to copy paste; the same with all the rest).
 ![alt text](images/urls_in_api.PNG)
-from django.contrib.auth.models import User from django.urls import path, include from .views import ArticleViewSet, UserViewSet from rest_framework.routers import DefaultRouter

-router = DefaultRouter()
-router.register('articles', ArticleViewSet, basename='articles')
-router.register('users', UserViewSet)

-urlpatterns = [
-   path('api/', include(router.urls)),
-]

 7) Go to the urls.py file in the NAME_OF_PROJECT folder and delete what you have there and paste this that will add that new urls.py file from the previous step and also add authentication so only authorized users can call the api.
 ![alt text](images/urls_in_project.PNG)
-from django.contrib import admin from django.urls import path, include from rest_framework.authtoken.views import obtain_auth_token

 urlpatterns = [
    path('admin/', admin.site.urls),